psakievich/build-test/exawind_pkg_repo/README.md

 spack repo add [build_test_location]/exawind_pkg_repo]
 ```

-Now the package files in this repo will take precident over the builtin packages.
+Now the package files in this repo will take precedent over the builtin packages.